 We often file our first patent application (i.e., priority filing) with the USPTO, the EPO, or more typically, in the national office of a European country (e.g., in the United Kingdom or Sweden).
 International applications under the Patent Cooperation Treaty, or PCT, are filed within twelve months after the priority filing.
 Based on the PCT filing, national and regional patent applications may be filed in additional jurisdictions where we believe our product candidates may be marketed.
 We have so far not filed for patent protection in all national and regional jurisdictions where such protection may be available.
-In addition, we may decide to abandon national and regional patent applications before grant.
-Finally, the grant proceeding of each national/regional patent is an independent proceeding which may lead to situations in which applications might in some jurisdictions be refused by the relevant patent offices, while granted by others.
+In addition, we may decide to abandon national and regional patent applications might in some jurisdictions be refused by the relevant patent offices, while granted by others.
 It is also quite common that depending on the country, the scope of patent protection may vary for the same product candidate or technology.